Checking out Chinatown Chinese New Year light-up 2018. The Year of the Dog is at our doorsteps!

 Is this because of tradition?
 The nightly shows?
 The overall cheery ambiance of Singapore’s most celebrated ethnic festival?

-Conversely, when I was living right beside the bazaar eleven years ago, I made it the point not to buy from it.
+Conversely, when I was living right beside the bazaar eleven years ago, I made it the point not to buy anything.
 Well, at least not till the stalls start discounting on the final night.

 Festivals do bring out the best, and the weirdest in us.
 Agree?

-Unfortunately, the first thing I overheard while snapping pictures of the festive light-up was how last year’s decorations were “prettier.”
+Unfortunately, the very first thing I overheard while snapping pictures of the festive light-up was how last year’s decorations were “prettier.”
 Grudgingly, I have to agree that the Dog is visually not a match for the Rooster.
-No thanks to the latter’s gaudy feathers, curvy curves and all else.
+No thanks to the latter’s gaudy feathers, curvy curves and overall good fortune feel.